nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Our project could not have been possible without the prior work of the following:

 - [SE-EDU project team](https://se-education.org/docs/team.html) for their work on [AddressBook Level 3](https://github.com/se-edu/addressbook-level3), for which we referenced ideas as well as code snippets.
-- Google's [GSON Java library](https://github.com/google/gson) for which we used to load and save our data files.
+- Google's [Gson Java library](https://github.com/google/gson) for which we used to load and save our data files.
-- Members of the [AY2122S2-CS2113-F10-2 team](https://github.com/nus-cs2113-AY2122S2) for pointing out the possibility of and requesting permission to make use of the above GSON library.
+- Members of the [AY2122S2-CS2113-F10-2 team](https://github.com/nus-cs2113-AY2122S2) for pointing out the possibility of and requesting permission to make use of the above Gson library.

 --------------------------------------------------------------------------------------------------------------------
 ## **Design and Implementation**

-This section describes some noteworthy details on how certain features are designed and implemented.

 ### Architecture